 After you’ve diligently sent surveys to customers post-interactions, compile data to get your benchmark scores.
 Create a customer satisfaction dashboard, and loop in other metrics that have a major impact on CSAT, too.
-Look at things like abandonment rates, first call resolution, your agent experience score, and average speed of answer.
+Look at things like abandonment rates, first call resolution and average speed of answer.
 See where you stand with each of these metrics now, so you can compare numbers on day 90.

 Ramp up agent training.

 Next up, take specifics from your one-month benchmark score, coupled with comments and open-ended feedback, to see where your agents need to improve.
 Address open-ended feedback, first.
 That’s where you’ll get the most detailed and actionable feedback about your customers’ experience.
 But, don’t stop there.

 Look to your other quantifiable metrics for deeper insights.
 If you’re looking at your newly-minted CSAT dashboard and see call abandonment and FCR dipping below the norm, coach your agents in these areas, too.
 Use your initial data and CSAT responses to deliver targeted training to your agents, so you can fix the issues customers pointed out.

 Identify your unhappy and at-risk customers.